anabeldorado/anabeldorado.github.io/index.md

   <a href="html_plots/movie_proportions.html">Figure 3</a>
 </div>

-This is in fact what we see with the plot above.
+This is what we see with the plot above.
 In over 40% of movies, actresses make up less than 25% of the cast, meaning that they will spend much of their career outnumbered 3-1 by their male counterparts.
 Further, 85% of movies have less than 50% of actresses, showing the rarity of female majority casts.
 So while Figure 1 could lead us to believe that most movies have a 30-40% female cast, Figure 3 may more effectively illustrate what actresses are experiencing during their work.
 Nonetheless, from 2000 onwards, there is a growing number of movies with a majority of women actors in their cast.
 Let's break this trend down further by looking into some individual genres.

 <object>
   <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/movie_proportions_percentages_actress_by_genre.html"></iframe>